dakuang/tensorlayer/docs/user/tutorial.rst

 Note that the first constructor argument is the incoming layer, the second argument is the keeping probability for the activation value.
 Now we'll proceed with the first fully-connected hidden layer of 800 units.
-Note that when stacking a :class:`DenseLayer <tensorlayer.layers.DenseLayer>`.

 .. code-block:: python

     network = tl.layers.DenseLayer(network, n_units=800, act = tf.nn.relu, name='relu1')

-Again, the first constructor argument means that we're stacking ``network`` on top of ``network``.
+The first constructor argument means that we're stacking a :class:`DenseLayer <tensorlayer.layers.DenseLayer>` on top of ``network``.
 ``n_units`` simply gives the number of units for this fully-connected layer.
 ``act`` takes an activation function, several of which are defined in :mod:`tensorflow.nn` and `tensorlayer.activation`.
 Here we've chosen the rectifier, so